Anchal789/Assignment-Management-System/README.md

 - __Map Subjects__ : Admins can assign faculty to teach specific subjects across different semesters.

 2. ### Faculty Portal
-__Subject Management__ : Faculty can view and manage subjects assigned to them.
+- __Subject Management__ : Faculty can view and manage subjects assigned to them.
-__Create Assignment__ : Faculty can create assignments by providing submission dates, titles, and descriptions.
+- __Create Assignment__ : Faculty can create assignments by providing submission dates, titles, and descriptions.
-__Check Assignments__ : Faculty can view active and inactive assignments, evaluate submissions, and provide feedback and marks.
+- __Check Assignments__ : Faculty can view active and inactive assignments, evaluate submissions, and provide feedback and marks.
-__Student List__ : Faculty can view a list of students in their branch and their assignment submissions.
+- __Student List__ : Faculty can view a list of students in their branch and their assignment submissions.

 3. ### Student Portal
-__Subject View__: Students can view subjects assigned to them for the current semester.
+- __Subject View__: Students can view subjects assigned to them for the current semester.
-__Assignment Submission__: Students can submit assignments for active subjects, view feedback and marks for inactive assignments.
+- __Assignment Submission__: Students can submit assignments for active subjects, view feedback and marks for inactive assignments.
-__View Assignments__ : Students can view details of assignments, including submission status and faculty feedback.
+- __View Assignments__ : Students can view details of assignments, including submission status and faculty feedback.
-### Database Structure
+## Database Structure
 The Firebase Realtime Database is structured to store:

-Admin, faculty, and student information.
+- Admin, faculty, and student information.
-Branch-wise subjects and faculty assignments.
+- Branch-wise subjects and faculty assignments.
-Assignment details, including submissions and evaluations.
+- Assignment details, including submissions and evaluations.
-Deployment and State Management
+## Deployment and State Management
 The project is deployed on Netlify for hosting.
 Redux with Redux Persist is utilized for state management, ensuring that user sessions and data persist across page reloads.

-Git Repository
+## Git Repository
 The Git repository for this project contains the source code, detailed documentation, and setup instructions for better understanding and replication of the system.

 __Main Page__
 ![Admin Signup](screenshots/admin/main%20page.png)

+## Admin Portal ScreenShots
 __Admin Signup__
 ![Admin Signup](screenshots/admin/admin%20signup.png)
 __Admin Login__